fheeger/dispatch_bot/Readme.md

  1. `!add_category <game_name>`: This will add the category you are typing in to the game called `game_name`.
  2. `!add_category <game_name> <category_name>`: This will add the category with the name `category_name` to the game called `game_name`.
 Note: Discord shows category names in caps even if the name is not in all caps.

-You need all categories in which you have player channels to the game.
+You need to add all categories in which you have player channels to the game.

 ### Adding channels
 Each channel that is a player channel where you want to send dispatches, needs to be added to the game.
 Channels will automatically be added to the game that their category has been added to.
-You do this by using the `!add_channel` command.
+You add channels to a game by using the `!add_channel` command.
 There are again two ways to use this command analogous to the `add_category` command:
  1. `!add_channel`: This will add the channel you are typing in to the game that it's category was assigned to.
  2. `!add_channel <channel_name>`: This will add the channel with the name `channel_name` to the game that it's category was assigned to.